LearnFitness/LearnFitness-frontend/README.md

 ## Technology Stack

-- Frontend: Built using React Native, this app offers a smooth and dynamic user experience that is consistent across iOS and Android devices.
+- **Frontend**: Built using React Native, this app offers a smooth and dynamic user experience that is consistent across iOS and Android devices.
-- Backend Server: Our backend infrastructure is powered by Node.js and Express, ensuring a robust and scalable service architecture.
+- **Backend** Server: Our backend infrastructure is powered by Node.js and Express, ensuring a robust and scalable service architecture.
-- Deployment: Deployed on Google Cloud Platform's App Engine, our app benefits from automatic scaling and high availability, handling user demands efficiently and reliably.
+- **Deployment**: Deployed on Google Cloud Platform's App Engine, our app benefits from automatic scaling and high availability, handling user demands efficiently and reliably.
-- Database: Utilizing Supabase PostgreSQL, we ensure that our app scales seamlessly with growing data needs, providing real-time updates and powerful query capabilities.
+- **Database**: Utilizing Supabase PostgreSQL, we ensure that our app scales seamlessly with growing data needs, providing real-time updates and powerful query capabilities.

 ## Frontend file structure (React Native Expo)